cmdhowdhury/PasswordManager/README.md

 generate: will output a random password of desired length, includes numbers and letters, not symbols
 ```
 ```
-edit: will allow you to edit the stored information, when prompted you change the following:
+edit: will allow you to edit the stored information, when prompted you can change the following:

   user: the username
   pass: the password